Last Updated: January 24, 2023

 essentially amounts to temporary hit points, but since they aren’t

 - : Your party’s Defender likely takes a lot more damage than you, so soaking some of it with your ward can really cut down on how many resources your party must devote to healing.
+Just be aware that you’ll be unable to cast Shield, Absorb Elements, and Counterspell in response to future triggering events should you block some damage to an ally.

 - : Situational by design, but very powerful in games which feature enemy spellcasters.
-Counterspell is an off-switch for enemy spellcasters.
+Counterspell is an off-switch for those enemy spellcasters.
 Adding your proficiency bonus dramatically improves its effectiveness, making you able to easily prevent enemy spellcasters from doing anything at all without the need to burn your highest-level spell slots.
 If you can also cast Enhance Ability (Intelligence) on yourself before walking into a fight with enemy spellcasters, you can counter spells with very little risk of failure.

 - : Resistance to spells is great for resisting dangerous save or suck spells, and resistance to spell damage makes you greatly resistant to direct damage spells which typically don’t require saves (Eldritch Blast, Fire Bolt, etc.).
-Both halve sof the feature apply at the same time, so against spells which allow you to save for reduced damage (Fireball, etc.), this is extremely effective because on a successful save you’ll often take just a quarter of the game.
-However, you’re expected to counter spells rather than try to resist them, so this is mostly a redundant defense for when you’re outnumber or surprised.
+Both halves of the feature apply at the same time, so against spells which allow you to save for reduced damage (Fireball, etc.), this is extremely effective because on a successful save you’ll often take just a quarter of the game.
+However, you’re expected to counter spells rather than try to resist them, so this is mostly a redundant defense for when you’re outnumbered or surprised.

 Conjuration does a lot of things, but generally when you think of a conjurer you think of summoning creatures, but conjuration is more than that: it also includes teleportation and spells which summon or create objects.
 School of Conjuration offers you a bit of everything that the Conjuration school of magic has to offer, but if you’re just here to play a summoner you won’t get anything to support that concept until 10th level.